Kroc/retronym/docs/guide.md

 Assemblers have existed since the 1950s, they were invented so that programmers no longer had to flip switches for each individual bit in memory.

 Almost all console games written during the 1980s were written in assembly.
+The "C" programming language only became common in the 90s when 16/32-bit hardware had taken over from the 8-bit microcomputer generation.

 Basic Types
 --------------------------------------------------------------------------------